exercism/javascript/concepts/arrays/about.md

 # About

-In Javascript, an array is actually a regular `object` where the elements are properties of that object.
+In Javascript, an array is a list-like structure with no fixed length which can hold any type of primitives or objects, even mixed types.
 It includes the `length` property and also lots of [useful methods][array-docs] for traversing and mutating the array.

-Declaring an array and accessing an element:
+To create an array, add elements between square brackets `[]`.
+To read from the array, put the index in square brackets `[]` after the identifier.
+The indices of an array start at zero.

+For example:

 ```javascript
 const names = ['Jack', 'Laura', 'Paul', 'Megan'];